Your data is stored locally. You choose what leaves.

 When data leaves your machine

-Most of Retrace works entirely offline: search, network graph, topic extraction, timeline browsing, Life Rivers, Time Capsules display.
-The only features that send data externally are AI reflection (embedded Claude chat, MCP server) and scheduled automations.
-This happens under the provider's privacy policy, and you control exactly what they can access.
+Most of Retrace works entirely offline: search, network graph, resources, topic extraction, timeline browsing, Life Rivers, Time Capsules.
+Data only travels when you point an AI app at it over MCP, and that app can be a model you run locally.
+When you do use a hosted one, it happens under that provider's policy, and you control exactly what it can access.

-Used for embedded chat and MCP server.
-Your existing Claude subscription (Pro/Max).
+Used for embedded chat and MCP server, via your existing Claude subscription.
 Anthropic does not train on your data.
 Conversations are not stored beyond the session.

-Anthropic Privacy Policy →Used for scheduled reflections (weekly journal, project pulse).
+Anthropic privacy policy →Used for scheduled reflections (weekly journal, project pulse).
 Free tier via AI Studio API key.
 Google does not use API data to train models.
-No account linking.

-Gemini API Terms →Without a Claude subscription or API key, reflection features are unavailable.
-Everything else works: browse conversations, semantic search, network graph, topic extraction, Life Rivers, Time Capsules, labels, and Obsidian sync.
-Retrace is still fully useful as a local archive and explorer.
+Gemini API terms →Without a subscription or API key, reflection features are unavailable.
+Everything else works: browse, search, network graph, topics, Life Rivers, Time Capsules, labels, Obsidian sync.

 You control what providers see

 Retrace has a label-based permission system.
-Tag conversations with labels (platform, topic, or custom), then set allow/block rules per consumer.
-The embedded chat and MCP server only see what you explicitly permit.
+Tag conversations with labels (platform, topic, or custom), then set allow and block rules per consumer.
+Claude sees only what you allow.

 Technical details